mtds/redis_chef/README.md

 Info available at:
 http://redis.io/topics/clients

-For Redis 2.4 it can still be necessary to use change the ulimit settings.
-Look at the node[:redis][:ulimit*] attributes.
+Ulimit: through the /etc/default/redis-server file is it possible to set a value for 'ulimit -n' before starting the redis daemon.
+It is possible to tweak these setting using the node[:redis][:ulimit*] attributes.

 Usage
 =====